jj1bdx/ads-b-analysis/README.md

 * Use the receiver protection and filterting on R820T SDR with:
     * 1/4-wavelength short stub filter for 1090MHz (which may effectively reduce cell phone airwaves around 2.18GHz)
     * Ferrite cores to the power and signal cables from Ras Pi to the R820T
+    * Do not expose the receiving antenna close to the transmission antenna; if you have to do so, measure how the transmission affects the overall performance.
+In my case, 18.1MHz and 21MHz fed with 50W of power to the inverted vee antenna 1m above didn't affect the performance much.
+On the other hand, 28MHz 50W killed the R820T.
 * Always try to use a better antenna system, with a simple antenna erected highest as possible (a sleeve dipole or a ground plane will work very well)
 * The ground height matters; the propagation of line-of-sight path works best.
 * Use [daemontools](http://cr.yp.to/daemontools.html) for stable continuous operation